Editor’s Note: This post was originally published in 2018 and has been completely updated for accuracy, comprehensiveness, and new information.

 Reduces supply chain waste and the packaging’s carbon footprint

 Chances are, if you’re shopping for any of these items at the grocery store, they’ve been packaged using MAP.
-Learn more about this growing packaging trend when you reach out to an Atlas Copco expert.
+Interested in learning more?Reach outto an Atlas Copco expert to assist!